At a glance

 Phase 1: Development of the president’s budget request (May - February)

-Government departments and agencies begin developing budgets in May, and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
-The US Agency for International Development (USAID) and the State Department, for example, negotiate major funding levels and policy decisions for each budget line, and then share the proposal with the White House’s Office of Management and Budget (OMB).
+Government departments and agencies begin developing budgets in May and submit funding requests in September/October: From May to September, departments and agencies develop their budgets and set broad parameters for spending on specific programs.
+The US Agency for International Development (USAID) and the State Department, for example, negotiate major funding levels and policy decisions for each budget line and then share the proposal with the White House’s Office of Management and Budget (OMB).
 From September to November, OMB negotiates funding levels with the heads of government departments and agencies.
-Under normal circumstances negotiations can take between two and four weeks before the OMB officially passes back the budget request for agency review.
-In recent years, this stage has taken months rather than weeks, delaying the release of the budget request.
-Funding requests for departments and agencies, including specific budget envelopes, can be shaped before the administration releases its budget request (i.e., from May to January), although the process is largely internal to the executive branch.
 Engagement with OMB from August to September is important.
 At this time, it can receive external input to inform its engagement and negotiation with departments and agencies.

-OMB works to finalize budget request in late fall and president submits it in February: In November/December, the OMB finalizes the budget request before the president signs off in late December/early January.
-Traditionally, the president submits his budget request to Congress the first Monday in February.
-This date is often delayed, as when a new administration takes office.
+OMB works to finalize budget request in late fall and the President submits it in February: In November/December, the OMB finalizes the budget request before the President signs off in late December/early January.
+Traditionally, the President submits his budget request to Congress the first Monday in February.
+This date is often delayed, particularly when a new administration takes office.

 Phase 2: Congressional budgeting (February - April)

 Congress sets spending limits for main budget areas: Once the president’s budget request is submitted to Congress, the Congressional Budget Office (CBO) evaluates the request.
 Then, the House and Senate each develop, debate, and (in theory) pass a joint congressional budget resolution before April 15.
 The resolution sets the overall level of discretionary funding for the next fiscal year.
 This ceiling (called a “budget cap”) is sent to the House and Senate Appropriations Committees.
-Unlike the president’s budget request, which is a detailed proposal – the budget resolution is a short, high‑level document.
+Unlike the president’s budget request, which is a detailed proposal, the budget resolution is a short, high‑level document.
 It is not a bill that is signed into law, but instead provides the binding budget cap that appropriators use in allocating discretionary spending.
-Following the release of the president’s budget request, engagement with various stakeholders is key to participate in the discussion around the foreign assistance budget.
-This includes with Congress, government agencies and departments, and the White House, through meetings, letters, and media outreach with analysis and opinions on budget impacts.
+The president’s budget request is a key opportunity for advocates to engage in discussion on the foreign affairs budget with key stakeholders including with Congress, government agencies and departments, and the White House, through meetings, letters, and media outreach.

 Phase 3: Congressional appropriations (April - September)